gautampachnanda/jenkins-pipeline/README.md

 A new repo for installing jenkins with pipeline plugin example

+### Prerequisites
+* Virtual box is installed on your local box
+* You are running JDK 1.8 or above
+* Knowlege of shell commands
+* Vagrant if you are using  a local box

+### Using a mac
 If you are using mac you can install vagrant using

 ```sh